 I encourage you to look research Vanguard and their funds before you look elsewhere so that at least you have their funds as a strong comparison and benchmark.

 Picking specific funds is a huge topic which we cannot hope to cover in this overview article.
 Please explore our other Foundation and Intermediate topics for further information.
+Check out how to spot investment scams to learn about red flags and methods of checking the legitimacy of investments.

 Step 8: Deposit funds and invest!